pgRouting/workshop/docs/source/chapters/wrapper.rst

   :width: 250pt
   :align: center

-pgRouting functions provide `low level` interface to applications, they return When developing for a `higher level` application, the requirements need to be represented in the SQL queries.
+pgRouting functions provide `low level` interface.
+When developing for a `higher level` application, the requirements need to be represented in the SQL queries.
-As these SQl queries get more complex it is desirable to store them in stored procedures.
+As these SQL queries get more complex, it is desirable to store them in postgreSQL stored procedures.
-Stored procedures are an effective way wrap application logic related to routing into a simple to use procedure.
+Stored procedures are an effective way to wrap application logic, in this case, related to routing logic.